NicoTerabyte/libasm/README.md

 * JGE - Jump if the first value is greater or equal to the second.
 * JA - The same as JG, but performs the unsigned comparison.
 * JAE - The same as JGE, but performs the unsigned comparison.
+* JL - jump if the value is smaller than the second
+* jo used in case a register goes in overflow
 In fact we have this C code
 ```c
 if (rax != 50) {